 A Salford university graduate is now influencing people online through Instagram.
 She is letting people in on her journey with plus size pregnancy and new mum lifestyle, as well as sharing plus size fashion advice.

-As well as working for Lovedrobe, Katey is an Instagram influencer with over 6000 followers which is continuously growing.
+As well as working for Lovedrobe, Katey is an Instagram influencer with more than 6,000 followers which is continuously growing.
 Fashion brands such as Pink Clove and Big Bloomers have approached her and worked alongside Katey where she posts ADS for the stores.

 As of September 6, 2019, the influencer is now a full-time mother to a baby boy called Albie.
 Katey shared her pregnancy journey through Instagram stories and posts.
 She has also occasionally posted videos on YouTube surrounding her baby journey.
 She updated people on the ups and downs of pregnancy, what it was like being plus size and pregnant and everything in between.